Kerry launches Vietnam's first private university

 "The war is an indelible but increasingly distant memory, and for most it is not a memory at all," said Kerry, who served as a young U.S. naval offer in the Vietnam War, which killed hundreds of thousands of Vietnamese and 58,000 U.S. troops.

-"Certainly, the students who are going to enrol in this university are far more interested in plugging into the world economy than being stuck in the past."
+"Certainly, the students who are going to enroll in this university are far more interested in plugging into the world economy than being stuck in the past."

 "That reality is clearly reflected in the changing relationship between Vietnam and the United States that we saw even changing over the course of the three-and-a-half days," he added.